-You probably don’t need us to tell you that there’s a relationship between stress and breakouts.
-But what really causes it?
+You probably know already that there’s a relationship between stress and breakouts.

-If your skin is producing a lot of oil, it makes sense that you would want to wash your face more often.
-But washing your face more than twice per day can dry out your skin and cause it to produce even more oil to compensate for the dryness.
-For best results, use a gentle cleanser like Radiant Cleanser Nectar in the AM and PM only.
+If your skin is producing a lot of oil, it makes sense that you want to wash your face more often.
+But washing your face too much can actually dry out your skin and cause it to produce even more oil.
+Especially if you are using a harsh, skin-stripping cleanser!

 How to Get Rid of Adult Acne